exercism/v3/languages/csharp/exercises/concept/chars/.docs/after.md

 Some textual "characters" consist of more than one `char` because the unicode standard has more than 65536 code points.
 For instance the emojis that show up in some of the tests have 2 `char`s as they comprise [surrogate][surrogates] characters.
+Additionally, there are combining sequences for instance where in some cases an accented character may consist of one `char` for the plain character and another `char` for the accent.

 If you have to deal with individual characters you should try to use library methods such as `System.Char.IsControl`, `System.Char.IsDigit`